MKLab-ITI/JGNN/tutorials/Learning.md

 ## Training
 To train the model, we set up 50-25-25 training-validation-test data slices.
 These basically handle shuffled sample identifiers.
-You can use integers instead of doubles in the `range` method to reference a fixed fixed instead of fractional slice sizes.
+You can use integers instead of doubles in the `range` method to reference a fixed number of samples instead of fractional slice sizes.

 ```java
 Slice samples = dataset.samples().getSlice().shuffle();  // or samples = new Slice(0, labels.getRows()).shuffle();